sysadminmexico/brut3k1t/README.md

 ## 1. Introduction

-__brut3k1t__ is a server-side bruteforce module that supports dictionary attacks for several protocols.
+__brut3k1t__ is a server-side bruteforce framework that supports dictionary attacks for several protocols.
 The current protocols that are complete and in support are:

     ----------------